 Even last week he managed to be all smiles — despite being grief-stricken and sick with worry.

 Typhoon Haiyan had just annihilated the Philippine island of Leyte, where his family lives.
 With no communication on the island, Ariel spent hours on the Internet, hoping to find information about his loved ones.
 It's how he learned his grandparents and several cousins died and would be buried in a mass grave with other victims.
-He could tell from the photos online there was nothing left of the house he bought for his family to live in, and paid to maintain.

 But he didn't know if his mom and brother survived.
 Their names were not on any lists.
 For several days, he hoped for the best, but feared the worst.